Overview

 Visiting Tips

-- Accessibility: The walk is short and level but the terrain is not wheelchair‑friendly.
+- Accessibility: The short walk is suitable for most ages and abilities, but the natural terrain is not wheelchair accessible.

 Nearby Attractions

-- Castlewellan Forest Park – just 4½ mi east, offering arboretum walks, a lake, and the famous peace maze.
+- Castlewellan Forest Park – Located just a few miles east, this expansive woodland features an arboretum, a large lake, walking trails, and the famous peace maze.

-- Slieve Croob Scenic Loop – a short driving circuit that showcases additional hill‑top viewpoints and historic cairns.
+- Slieve Croob Scenic Loop – A local driving route that circles the hill, offering additional viewpoints and access to other historic cairns.

 Practical Information